SDPatridge/SDPatridge/README.md

 - 👋 Hi, I’m @SDPatridge.
 - 👀 I’m interested in automation, growth hacking, and new healthcare models
-- 🌱 I’m currently scaling up my media surfaces without sacrificing my personal touch
+- 🌱 I’m currently scaling up my media services without sacrificing my personal touch
 - 💞️ I’m looking to collaborate on something that helps people solve their problems
 - 📫 Drop me a note at <a href="www.shannondawnpr.com/contact">ShannonDawnPR</a>